simeon20/simeon20/README.md

 🔭 I’m leveraging Terraform to build, secure, and manage scalable Azure infrastructure.

-⚡ Fun fact: I’m certified in CompTIA Security+, CySA+, and Azure Security Engineer Associate, but I also bring the mindset of an athlete and veteran, I’ve competed at the highest levels in wrestling and served in the military, training alongside special forces.
-I was the first state champion in my high school’s history, so I know what it means to build something from the ground up.
+⚡ Fun fact: I’m certified in CompTIA Security+, CySA+, and Azure Security Engineer Associate, but I bring the discipline of an athlete and the leadership of a veteran.
+I’ve competed at the highest levels in wrestling, served in the military training alongside Special Forces and Rangers, and became the first state champion in my high school’s history.
+These experiences shaped my ability to perform under pressure, master advanced techniques, and consistently deliver at a high level.

 <!--
 **simeon20/simeon20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.